-How Sennheiser is Using the Frontify Brand Asset Management Solution
+How Sennheiser is Using Frontify's Digital Asset Management Solution

 Sennheiser is shaping the Future of Audio and is one of the world’s leading producers of headphones, microphones and wireless transmission technology.
 The family-owned company operates its own plants in Germany, Ireland and the US and is active in more than 50 countries worldwide.
 We caught up with Yvo Casagrande, Brand Design Manager at Sennheiser, to talk about how they use the Frontify asset capabilities to provide cross-team enablement with a central system.

-We met up with Yvo Casagrande – Brand Design Manager at Sennheiser – to talk about how they use the Frontify Brand Asset Management capabilities to enable their marketing teams across Europe, the US, China, and over forty other countries – worldwide.
+We met up with Yvo Casagrande – Brand Design Manager at Sennheiser – to talk about how they use Frontify's Digital Asset Management capabilities to enable their marketing teams across Europe, the US, China, and over forty other countries – worldwide.

 Sennheiser is one of the world’s leading producers of headphones, microphones, and wireless transmission technology.
 The family-owned company is based in Germany, Ireland, and the US.

-In this interview article, you’ll learn more about how Sennheiser uses the Frontify brand asset management capabilities to get more done.
+In this interview article, you’ll learn more about how Sennheiser uses Frontify's Digital Asset Management capabilities to get more done.
 Oh, and maybe – just maybe – it might inspire you and your brand, too.
 So, without further ado, let’s dive a little deeper into our conversation with Yvo.

 Tell us about the Sennheiser Brand & Design Department.